Staff from The Holden

 440.602.3833 for fee information and to obtain a speaker request form.
 We will also try

 Gogolin earned an associate's degree in horticulture from Kent State University in 1998.
 She is a horticulturist at The Holden Arboretum and is responsible for the Arlene and Arthur S. Holden Jr. Butterfly Garden.

 Tour the Arlene and Arthur S. Holden Jr. Butterfly Garden to learn all about the best plants, cultural methods and design principals to attract butterflies, hummingbirds and bees to your garden.
 This program is only offered at Holden during the months of June through September and takes place entirely in the garden.

-Since 1994, Graper has managed school programming at Holden.
-She has a master’s degree in science education from
+Graper has managed school programming at Holden since 1994.
+She has a master’s degree in science education

 This interesting presentation reveals how geology, glacial activity, human history, and ecological interactions shape Ohio's forests.
 Past and present forest types across Ohio as well as Holden's current dominant forest types and the plants and animals associated with these forests will be highlighted.